Dating after divorce is nothing like dating as a never-married-before person.

-I knew how to live and enjoy life before I met my ex, so there was no logical reason as to why I would not know how to do it again.
+I knew how to live and enjoy life before I met my ex, so there was no rational explanation as to why I would not know how to do it again.

-And this is my point, you knew how to live on your own at some point in your life, so now you just need to learn that again by reconnecting with yourself and do the things that make YOU happy as YOU, not as a couple.
+And you can do it too.
+You knew how to live on your own before you met your ex, so now you just need to learn that again by reconnecting with yourself and do the things that make YOU happy as YOU, not as a couple.

 It can be very small things that may seem insignificant but will amount over time.

 You can start shopping and cooking the food you really like because now you do not have to compromise on that.

 You can reconnect with an old hobby you gave up on years ago or discover new hobbies.

 You can take yourself out on a date to YOUR favorite coffee shop, or dinner, or go to cinema on your own watch a movie that you chose without compromise…There are so many benefits to being single if you think about it.

 You can travel somewhere you always wanted to visit, either alone or with friends.
 There are hotels and resorts for adult only that are great options for singles.

 Even spending time by yourself is so so beneficial.
 You can use your spare time taking care of yourself, going to the gym, shopping, reading books, watching Youtube videos and learning new things.